Live Updates: Chicago Bears Bear Down On Arlington Park Bid

 arlington chicago bears

-In June, the Chicago Bears announced that they submitted a bid to buy Arlington International Racecourse.
-Churchill Downs put the track up for sale in February.
+The Chicago Bears announced in June that they have placed a bid to purchase the Arlington International Racecourse, which was put up for sale by Churchill Downs in February.

-Most probably, the goal would be for the Bears to relocate from Soldier Field to Arlington Heights.
-They would be able to construct a sports mega stadium and entertainment district on the 326-acre property.
+The Bears are most likely planning to move from Soldier Field to Arlington Heights.
+This would allow them to build a sports mega stadium and entertainment district on the 326-acre property.

-As expected, the potential move is polarizing among the fan base.
-It even inspired Chicago Mayor Lori Lightfoot to take a jab at the team.
+The potential move, as anticipated, is causing division among the fan base.
+It even provoked Chicago Mayor Lori Lightfoot to take a swipe at the team.

-As this history progresses, Play Illinois will have the most recent information and comments.
+As the history unfolds, Play Illinois will provide the latest information and comments.

 most recent information regarding the potential Arlington Bears